CrossmodalGroup/LAPS/README.md

 - `--logger_name`, the path of logger files, e.g., `runs/f30k_test` or `runs/coco_test`

-Assuming we have set all arguments, we run the ```train.py``` for training.
+Then, we run the ```train.py``` for model training.
 The models need **about 20,000 GPU-Memory** (one 3090 GPU) when batch size = 64 and **about 40,000 GPU-Memory** (one A40 GPU) when batch size = 108.
-You need to modify the batch size according to the hardware conditions.
+You need to modify the batch size according to the hardware conditions, and we also support the **multiple GPUs** training.

-And we provide **multiple GPUs** training programs.
+Considering the GPU-memory limitation, we do not integrate the Gumbel-softmax sampling (score prediction network) in the patch selection.

-Besides, considering the GPU-memory pressure, we do not integrate the gumbel-softmax sampling (score prediction network) in the patch selection process.
 The performances are not affected much but the GPU-memory is reducing a lot (see more details in the paper).

 ```
 ## single GPU